Coaching for Brain Health

 - If you are a caregiver for someone with dementia or Alzheimer’s disease, find support.
 Consider working with a functional health coach, tapping into the resources provided by the Alzheimer’s Association or HFC, or seeking out other healthy forms of support in your community.

 Finally, if you are concerned about your own personal risk for developing Alzheimer’s disease, there is so much you can do!
 Genetics are only a small part of the equation.
-The more we learn about Alzheimer’s disease, the better we understand how the things we can control – like our diets, lifestyle choices, and environmental factors (including exposure to toxins) – impact our our risk for developing the disease.
+The more we learn about Alzheimer’s disease, the better we understand how the things we can control – like our diets, lifestyle choices, and environmental factors (including exposure to toxins and mold) – impact our our risk for developing the disease.
 To learn more, you can read Dr. Bredesen’s books, explore the PreCODE program, listen to Dr. Peter Attia’s interview with Lauren Miller Rogan and neurologist Dr. Richard Isaacson, or check out the free brain health resources from HFC.

 Blog Posts – Concussion & Brain Health